JohnEarnest/Decker/docs/decker.md

 Several parts of the array interface take an `offset` argument.
 An `offset` may be either a single number (an index from the beginning of the array), or a pair of numbers (an index from the beginning of the array and a length).
 A single index refers to reading or writing a single value, whereas an index and length refer to reading or writing multiple values.
 For reads, multiple numbers will be read as a list, and any number of `char`s will be read as a Lil string.
 For writes, any sort of listy value (list, string, or _array_) will be truncated or padded with 0 to fit the specified length, and a single number will be replicated to fill the specified length.

-When reading or writing data interpreted as `char`, it will be converted into valid Lil strings, which are unable to represent many ASCII values, so some information will be lost: ASCII `\r` (Carriage-Return) characters are removed, and anything else outside the Lil range becomes a single space.
+When reading or writing data interpreted as `char`, it will be converted into valid Lil strings, which are unable to represent many ASCII values, so some information will be lost, using the same UTF-8 conversions as `read[]` applied to a text file.
 If you need to preserve or generate arbitrary ASCII bytes, or any other string encoding, use the `u8` or `i8` casts instead!

 The `struct[]` function is designed for progressively building or parsing a binary format.
 The `shape` argument is a dictionary from string names to _Type Specs_: